csalzano/power-boost-for-gravity-forms/readme.txt

 6. Screenshot of the Import/Export page.
 Shows an additional tab, titled "Replace Forms."

 == Changelog ==

+= 1.5.0 =
+* [Added] Adds a feature that puts field IDs near labels when editing entries in the dashboard.
+This behavior matches an existing feature that puts field IDs near labels when viewing entires in the dashboard.

 = 1.4.0 =
 * [Added] Adds a feature that allows the export .json files to update existing forms.
 A new tab is added to the Import/Export page titled, "Replace Forms."
 When form export files are uploaded to this page, existing forms are updated.
 This differs from the built-in "Import Forms" feature that always inserts forms and creates duplicates.